 The person at the center of this case

-Justice for Male relative of Wilfredo Rodriguez — the trail went cold in 1983, but the truth hasn't.
+Justice for Male relative (name not disclosed) — the trail went cold in 1983, but the truth hasn't.

 Start here

-What evidence was presented at trial that led to his conviction for murder?
+What evidence was presented at trial that led to his murder conviction?

-On June 7, 1983, Wilfredo Rodriguez allegedly stabbed a male relative seventeen times following an argument in Irvington, New Jersey.
-Rodriguez was convicted of murder, sentenced to life in prison, but fled while on bail pending appeal after his conviction was upheld.
-He remains a federal fugitive wanted for unlawful flight to avoid prosecution, with known ties to Mexico, Puerto Rico, and California.
+On June 7, 1983, Wilfredo Rodriguez allegedly stabbed a male relative seventeen times during an argument in Irvington, New Jersey.
+Rodriguez was convicted of murder and sentenced to life in prison, but fled after his appeal was denied in 1987, becoming a federal fugitive for over three decades.
+He is considered dangerous due to his violent temperament and known use of knives, with possible ties to Mexico, Puerto Rico, and California.

 Try asking